 TIP: Be sure to activate the setting that will automatically pay off your balance in full on the due date!
 By doing that I could ensure that I would never be hit with any finance charges or late fees and that the $200 was completely free.

 I used part of that $200 to start my travel blog, actually.
 With all the money I had been trying to save, and all the outdoor gear I was buying (or wanting to buy), I otherwise would have been reluctant to shell out the money for a domain name and web hosting.

-But thanks to Chase Freedom bonus money, I looked at the money as an unexpected windfall.
+But thanks to the Chase Freedom bonus money, I looked at the money as an unexpected windfall.
 And rather than blowing it on some shiny new toy from REI, I decided to invest that money in myself by starting this website.

-Buying that domain name not only held me accountable to following through with my dreams of travel and adventure, but it set me off down a path that I never could have imagined… Backpacking through Colombia (where I met Andrea), driving through all of Central and South America, writing a best-sellling travel book, and so much more.
+Buying that domain name not only held me accountable for following through with my dreams of travel and adventure, but it set me off down a path that I never could have imagined… Backpacking through Colombia (where I met Andrea), driving through all of Central and South America, writing a best-selling travel book, and so much more.